 Mathematics Learning Center

-The Mathematics Learning Center has peer tutors available each day to assist students individually or in small groups with the Mathematics Accuplacer Examination, with mathematics courses, or with mathematics topics in another discipline.
+The Mathematics Learning Center, located in the Office of Academic Support and Information Services (OASIS), has peer tutors available each day to assist students individually or in small groups with the Mathematics Accuplacer Examination, with mathematics courses or with mathematics topics in another discipline.
 Students may make appointments in person or by phone.

-Outreach Programs offers six-month vocational training in the areas of health care, financial services, and insurance.
+Outreach Programs offer a variety of workforce development programs that include internship coordination and support as well as requisite course in job skills and job search.
 The comprehensive curriculum includes internship coordination and support as well as a requisite course in job skills and job search.
 Focus is on job readiness and employability skills, culminating in a full portfolio of targeted résumés and job-search tools.
 All courses include the full support of staff trained in job procurement and retention as well as financial and computer literacy instruction.
-Additional course offerings include English as a Second Language, green business practices, remedial math, reading, and language.
+Additional course offerings include English as a Second Language, green business practices, remedial math, reading and language.

 Partnerships and Placements, Office of